stevetran77/End-To-End-Data-Warehouse-Project/README.md

 🌟 About Me

 Hi there!
 I'm Cau Tran Ngoc.
-I’m a Data Analyst and passionate about Data Engineering!
+I’m a Data Analyst and in the progress of transitioning into Data Engineering!